 The onboarding landing page applies simple structure recognizable for users.
 The left part of the header features a clickable logo BCG taking users to the home page.
 The header menu allows people to see the full list of cities, go to the blog or learn the maps.
 Also, the service provides the registration feature.
 The search icon completes the header.

 The vital part of any city guide is the description copy.
-Since the pages are focused on the name of the city, short copy is placed at the left bottom part of the page.
+Since the pages are focused on the name of the city, a short copy is placed at the left bottom part of the page.
 CTA button under the text provides users with an opportunity to read more if they are interested in detailed information.
 The users can also find social network links easily in the footer.

 The final stage of work on the landing page was the animation of the presented layouts, accomplished by motion designer Kirill Erokhin.

 The static variants of pages have different colors of the background, but in the final animated version, all pages are united with one color.
 Smooth animation adds the dynamic nature of traveling and supports the feeling of consistent interaction.
-Navigation through the pages can be accomplished in two ways: via the navigation button and with the help of progress bar placed on the top of the page.
+Navigation through the pages can be accomplished in two ways: via the navigation button and with the help of a progress bar placed on the top of the page.
 They both use the same contrast color to keep the visual consistency and make all the ways of navigation clear.

-As we can see, despite the fact that all cities differ by style and energy they bring, the designer managed to keep them in a single tone creating the feeling of the website unity.
-Moreover, such a construction of the landing page makes it flexible for further alterations, for example, adding more pages of the cities which are particularly popular with readers of the website.
+As we can see, despite the fact that all cities differ by style and energy they bring, the designer managed to keep them in a single tone creating the feeling of website unity.
+Moreover, such a construction of the landing page makes it flexible for further alterations, for example, adding more pages of the cities that are particularly popular with readers of the website.

 Tubik UI Fridays go on for more concepts and case studies we will share with you soon.
 So, follow our blog and Dribbble not to miss the updates.

 If you are interested to see more practical case studies with creative flows for UI and UX design, here is the set of them from Tubik.